cirgl/lthr.github.io/_posts/2013-08-14-ahk-resize-putty-window.md

 - autohotkey
 ---

 To resize a PuTTY window with AutoHotkey, to fx.
-1000×500 px, i’m using this script:
+1000×500 px, i’m using this script.

 	; Resize PuTTY window
 	^1::